Please call Trash and Recycling at

 Residents are reminded that bulky items are larger household trash items that cannot be placed in your trash cart.
 These items are also of a size that can be lifted by a crew and placed in the truck.
 Typical items include couches and small furniture items.
 Large items such as construction debris, televisions, or appliances are not considered bulky items, and require a different method of disposal.
 Bulky items that are wet or covered by snow may be too heavy for the collection crew to pick-up.
 Residents can contact the Public Works Trash & Recycling Department for more information regarding acceptable bulky items.

-Residents will also be required to schedule their bulky item pick-up with the Public Works Trash and Recycling Department by the Thursday before the scheduled Saturday pick-up date.
+Residents will also be required to schedule their bulky item pick-up with the Public Works Trash and Recycling Department by noon the Thursday before the scheduled pick-up date.

 RIRRC’s Eco-Depot collection events help Rhode Islanders do the right thing with substances in their home that are flammable, combustible, poisonous, toxic, corrosive, or reactive.
 They host about 15 Saturday collections a year at our facility in Johnston, and about 32 off-site Saturday collections each year, at other spots around the state.
 Click here for the schedule of events.